ember-learn/guides-source/guides/v3.3.0/ember-inspector/troubleshooting.md

 - You are using an old Ember version ( < 1.0 ).
 - You are using a protocol other than http or https.
 For file:// protocol, follow [these steps](../installation/#toc_file-protocol).
-- The Ember application is inside a sandboxed iframe with no url (if you are using JS Bin, follow [these steps](#toc_using-the-inspector-with-js-bin).
+- The Ember application is inside a sandboxed iframe with no URL (if you are using JS Bin, follow [these steps](#toc_using-the-inspector-with-js-bin).

 ### Using the Inspector with JS Bin